 The Transportation Agency for Monterey County is the local planning agency for the Monterey County region that programs and distributes state and federal money for local and regional transportation projects.
 The Transportation Agency is responsible for distributing money for public transit, rail, local street and road maintenance, highway, bicycle and pedestrian facilities.
 In total, the Transportation Agency distributes between $20 and $30 million per year for transportation.

-Integrated Funding Plan
+Integrated Funding Strategy

 With the passage of California Senate Bill 1 (Beall), several new transportation funding programs were created from which the transportation agency will potentially be able to leverage Measure X and other existing fund sources.